Ultrathin coating could protect 2D materials from corrosion, enabling their use in optics and electronics.

 Research on 2D materials, which form thin sheets just one or a few atoms thick, is “a very active field,” Li says.
 Because of their unusual electronic and optical properties, these materials have promising applications, such as highly sensitive light detectors.
 But many of them, including black phosphorus and a whole category of materials known as transition metal dichalcogenides (TMDs), corrode when exposed to humid air or to various chemicals.
 Many of them degrade significantly in just hours, precluding their usefulness for real-world applications.

 “It’s a key issue” for the development of such materials, Li says.
-“If you cannot stabilize them in air, their processability and usefulness is limited.”
+“If you cannot stabilize them in air, their processability and usefulness are limited.”
 One reason silicon has become such a ubiquitous material for electronic devices, he says, is because it naturally forms a protective layer of silicon dioxide on its surface when exposed to air, preventing further degradation of the surface.
 But that’s more difficult with these atomically thin materials, whose total thickness could be even less than the silicon dioxide protective layer.

 There have been attempts to coat various 2D materials with a protective barrier, but so far they have had serious limitations.
 Most coatings are much thicker than the 2D materials themselves.
 Most are also very brittle, easily forming cracks that let through the corroding liquid or vapor, and many are also quite toxic, creating problems with handling and disposal.